jradavenport/jradavenport.github.io/research.md

 My [MS thesis](http://adsabs.harvard.edu/abs/2010ApJ...711..559D) work was studying the open cluster M67 with a powerful algorithm for separating the cluster population from the background field stars.

-My PhD thesis involves studying flare properties and the evolution of starspots using data from Kepler, and using this amazing training sample to make predictions for what future surveys like LSST will recover.
+My PhD thesis involved studying flare properties and the evolution of starspots using data from Kepler.
+I am interested in using this amazing training sample to make predictions for what future surveys (e.g. LSST) will recover.

 **See my [CV]( {{ site.cv }} ) or [ADS link](http://adsabs.harvard.edu/cgi-bin/nph-abs_connect?return_req=no_params&author=Davenport,%20James%20R.%20A.&db_key=AST) for my most recent work.**